This church tulle decoration is fairly simple to create. You should now have a braided length large enough to encircle the Oasis Mini Deco.

 Space the colors evenly around the bow for a more symmetrical look.

 Tie the lengths of tulle to the bottom edge of the braided circle that you created in the previous step of the tutorial.

-Check out a different tulle bow directions for making one with loops (like a traditional pew bow) instead of cut ends.
+Check out the other directions for making a traditional tulle bow instead of cut ends.

 Just as you did for the tails, pull the folded end thru the braided tulle circle.

 Using the short (six inch) tails, grasp both of them and pull them through the hole between the folded section and the circle.

 The tulle streamers should be around the same length when laid flat. if they are not even, then pull out the soft knot and reposition.

 Pull on the tulle gently until the material is knotted firmly around the braided circle.

 Continue to cut more lengths and adding them evenly around the circle.